 As we’ve covered previously here, you are generally allowed to install and activate most Adobe software on up to two computers, with the restriction that the software can not used on both systems at the same time.
 So right off the bat, you might be good to go with installing the software on a second computer, although you may wish to double-check the licensing agreement for your product to be sure.

 So, in general, how many systems can you install Adobe software on, including the Creative Cloud (CC) and CS6?
 The answer for individuals (as opposed to businesses) in most cases is two.
 The catch is that both computers must be used only by you and the two systems cannot be used at the same time.
 This policy was designed so that you could run Creative Cloud (or Creative Suite) at home on your desktop PC, as well as while traveling with your laptop or tablet PC.
 But the types of computers and their usage has blurred so much now that you can just pick any two you own and the product should install and properly activate on both…

-It’s the season for holiday deals – and so it also can be a season for order changes and returns… Although naturally, this can happen at any time of year.
+‘Tis the season for holiday deals, but it can also be the season for order changes or returns… Although naturally, this can happen at any time of year.

-Sometimes even despite using Adobe’s free trial downloads to try out the software before buying, customers may want to exchange something and get a different Adobe product instead – say swapping Lightroom for Photoshop, or returning an individual tool and getting the full CC 2017 suite instead (which includes 20 applications instead of one).
+Sometimes even despite using Adobe’s free trial downloads to try out the software before buying, customers may want to exchange something and get a different Adobe product instead – say swapping Lightroom 6 for the CC Photography bundle, or returning an individual CC tool and getting the full CC 2020 suite instead (which includes 21 applications instead of one).